Chuanming-Liu/DAzimSurfTomo/doc/Manual_DAzimSurfTomo_V2.0.md

 Velocity type (integer): 0 for phase velocity and 1 for group velocity.

-For DSurfJt fouces on the inversion of azimuthal anisotropy, the input data is limit to the Rayleigh wave phase velocity.
+For DAzimSurfTomo focus on the inversion of azimuthal anisotropy, the input data is limit to the Rayleigh wave phase velocity.

 ### 5. Initial Model (MOD)